NullUsxr/Roblox-AntiAFK/README.md

 # Roblox-AntiAFK
 A python script to prevent you from being AFK kicked on Roblox.
-Notifications may or may not work.
+Notifications may or may not work on Windows.
 Has only been tested on MacOS.

 Dependencies: pyautogui